Sacred Heart: Sacred Heart imagery

 Sacred heart sculpted on the façade of the Church of La Compañía, Quito.

 Institutions and religious congregations

 Sacred Heart is a name used for many Catholic institutions, including schools, colleges, and hospitals in many countries.
 It is also the name of many Catholic parishes, and religious congregations.

 Peter Coudrin of France founded the Congregation of the Sacred Hearts of Jesus and Mary on 24 December 1800.
 A religious order of the Latin Church, the order carried out missionary work in Hawaii.
 Clelia Merloni from Forlì (Italy) founded the Congregation of the Apostles of the Sacred Heart of Jesus in Viareggio, Italy, on 30 May 1894.
 There are numerous other religious orders named after or inspired by the Sacred Heart: Pope Francis acknowledges that it would be "an endless undertaking" to list them all.

+Specific devotions

+A number of Catholic saints and religious figures have expressed special devotions to the Sacred Heart.
+These include Margaret Mary Alacoque, Charles de Foucauld, Thérèse of Lisieux and Josefa Menéndez.

+The writings of Josefa Menéndez explain the mercifulness of the Sacred Heart of Jesus.